pageer/lnblog/ReadMe.txt

 it the same name the old version had).
 Lastly, copy or move the userdata subdirectory from your old  LnBlog directory to the new one, overwriting existing files.

+If you installed from source, you can simply pull updates from the Mercurial repository by running "hg pull -u".
+You may also need to run "composer update" if new third-party dependencies have been added.

 Plugins
 -------